top of page

 Take the First Step Toward Healing

 Living with body-focused repetitive behaviors doesn’t mean you’re broken or lacking discipline.
-It means your mind and body have formed a response to something deeper—something that once made sense, but no longer serves you.
+It means your mind found a coping strategy that made sense at some point—but that no longer serves you.
+You can change that.
+And therapy can help.

 There's no fixed timeline for change.
 But what does move the needle is making that first connection with someone who truly sees what you're going through and knows how to help.
 With the right support, what once felt automatic can become something you're in control of.
 Healing isn’t about perfection—it’s about creating more space in your life where this behavior isn’t calling all the shots.